WDI-SEA/react-development-course-materials/Instructor-Guide.md

 # React Development: Types of Activities
 Note: The term "React Module" refers to all 8 React repos taught sequentially.

-### Types of Activities in the React Module:
+### Types of Activities in the React Development Course:

+-**Interactive Lectures**:
+  - These are lectures that you present to the students.
+Some have mini code-alongs or exercises baked in.
+You will also find assets such as videos, charts, and discussion prompts in these lesson decks.
+Talking Points and Teaching Tips can be found in the presentation notes.
+Note that if a student downloads a PDF of these decks, they will not get the presentation notes.
+Students should be encouraged to take their own notes.

-- **Code-along**:
+- **Code-alongs**:
   - Students do this in class with you.
 You do it on the screen, and they follow along on their laptops.
-  - All code-alongs can be instead assigned as exercises to the students to follow the instructions on their own.
+The slide decks with the code-along activities provide you with a few slides to project and introduce the topic (the rest of the deck is a run-through of the code-along, for instructor reference only).

 - **Exercises**:
   - Exercises with instructions for students to do on their own.
+There are also hints and some suggested talking points in the presenter notes.
+Read these over carefully and decide how much info you will provide to the students prior to their starting the exercise.
   - Exercises can be run as code-alongs, with the exception of the blog and film projects.

 - **Projects**:
   - Blog Project: There is a blog project that students build upon throughout the week.
 It starts in the Props pre-work lesson.
 Each exercise builds on the last until students have a functioning project by the end of the week.
     - Each solution is a branch in the `react-blog-project` repo.
 (Each exercise's starter code is also in the repo, though students won't need that as the exercise is built throughout the class).
   - Film project: There is also a film project that students build upon throughout the week.
-Each exercise builds on the last until students have a functioning project by the end of the week.
+Each exercise builds on the last until students have a functioning project.
-    - Each solution is a branch in the `react-film` repo.
-(Each exercise's starter code is also in the repo, though students won't need that as the exercise is built throughout the class).
-    - A strong suggestion is to make each section of the project homework, but save time in class for questions.
-    - This uses ES6 before it's introduced.
-Another option is to assign the first two film exercises together after the 6th ES6 lesson.
-    - The film exercises are not referenced anywhere else in the class and can safely be ignored if you so choose.
-- **Videos**:
-  - Short (<3 min) videos explaining a topic.
-- **Existing Repo Labs**:
+- **Labs**:
   - There are two labs (ATM and TicTacToe) where students fork a repo with existing code and add features to it.
 - **Self Project**:
-  - The last repo is a self-project prompt.
-This is designed for a student to build their own website over the course of an entire day.
+  - This is designed for a student to build their own website over the course of an entire day (1-week delivery) or a week (10-week delivery).

 ## Suggested Pacing Guide